(A) "Adult" means an individual who is at least eighteen years of age.

 (B) "Advanced practice registered nurse (APRN)" means a certified registered nurse anesthetist, clinical nurse specialist, certifed nurse-midwife or certified nurse practitioner under Chapter 4723. of the Revised Code.
 This was previously called advanced practice nurse (APN).

-(C) "Approved child day camp" means a child day camp that is approved by the Ohio department of job and family services (ODJFS) to enter into a provider agreement to provide publicly funded child care pursuant to rule 5101:2-16-44 of the Administrative Code.
+(C) "Approved child day camp" means a child day camp approved pursuant to section 5104.22 of the Revised Code.

 (1) Approved child day camps shall meet one of the following requirements:

 (a) Be accredited by the American camp association (ACA).

 (b) Be accredited by any nationally recognized organization that accredits child day camps by using standards that the Ohio department of job and family services has determined are substantially similar and comparable to those of the ACA.

 (D) "Certified nurse practitioner (CNP)" means a registered nurse who holds a valid certificate of authority issued under Chapter 4723. of the Revised Code that authorizes the practice of nursing as a CNP in accordance with section 4723.43 of the Revised Code and rules adopted by the board of nursing.